stickies-v/bitcoin-devwiki/AssertLockHeld-PRs.md

   | Alternate suggestion                                         | UnsafelyAssertLockHeld          | AssertLockHeld                  |                |
   | Alternate suggestion                                         | UnprovablyAssertLockHeld        | AssertLockHeld                  |                |
   | Other suggestions?                                           |                                 |                                 |                |

+  (*) LockAnnotation, LockAssertion, and LOCK_ASSERTION are shown in the ASSERT_EXCLUSIVE_LOCK column of this table because they emulate ASSERT_EXCLUSIVE_LOCK functions.
+But the emulation isn't 100%, and has a few differences (see QFA Approach sections below for details)

 #### Advantages of PA Approach